"Journey" courtesy Rufnit Kennels

 National Kennel Club

-Thank you to Shari Stueck of Rufnit Kennels Braque du Bourbonnais for giving us photos and information about this breed.
+Thank you to Shari Stueck of Rufnit Kennels Braque du Bourbonnais

 Bar

-Braque Du Bourbonnais Breeders
+Braque du Bourbonnais Breeders

 Return to Breed Profiles